cofyc/dnscrypt-wrapper/README.md

 Installation
 ============

-Install [libsodium](https://github.com/jedisct1/libsodium) and libevent first.
+Install [libsodium](https://github.com/jedisct1/libsodium) and libevent2 first.

 On Linux, don't forget to run `ldconfig` if you installed it from source.